New luxury apartments coming to Bluffton as community continues to grow

 “Rob and Bob (owners, founders of RRT Investments) do so much around here,” Stringer said.
 “They never want their name in the paper but they need it.
 They are creating jobs and growing Wells County.”

-Officials with RTT Investment says that more ‘exciting’ projects are in the works that will add ‘no opportunities and businesses to the county.’
+Officials with RTT Investment said that more “exciting” projects are in the works that will add “more opportunities and businesses to the county.”